flavioosneto/dQ10GSA/README.md

 <b>Step 3.</b> Install requeriments.txt

-	3.1 On Windows open cmd, go to program folder and type:	<br /> pip install -r requirements.txt
+	3.1 On Windows open cmd, go to program folder and type: pip install -r requirements.txt

-	3.2 On Linux or MacOS open terminal go to program folder and type:	<br />
-		pip3 install -r requirements.txt
+	3.2 On Linux or MacOS open terminal go to program folder and type: pip3 install -r requirements.txt

 <b>Step 4.</b> Get Permission for GSA executable (for Linux and MacOS only)

-	4.1 On Linux or MacOS open terminal go to program folder and type:<br />
-		sudo sh GetPermission.sh
+	4.1 On Linux or MacOS open terminal go to program folder and type: sudo sh GetPermission.sh

 <b>Step 5.</b> Run 'dQ10GSAFittingCode.pyw'.
 The files must be in the same directory (folder).<br />